petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions.md

 Most customers come to Liferay looking for a specific solution.
 Over time they often find additional business challenges that Liferay can help them solve.

-For example, in one common pattern, a customer finds Liferay when looking for a modern intranet solution.
-After the customer implements their intranet, they realize the same features and capabilities (and the same subscription) could also help them solve challenges on their public website or on an authenticated customer portal experience.
+For example, in one common pattern, a customer finds Liferay when looking for a platform for their public website.
+After the customer implements their website, they realize the same features and capabilities (and the same subscription) could also help them solve challenges with their authenticated customer portal experiencem, and later on expand to meet their needs for digital commerce, and so on.

 ![Starting with a basic solution and gradually extending Liferay's usage within a company is a great approach to expansion and growth.](./what-challenges-does-liferay-solve-horizontal-solutions/images/01.png)